Home visit to check your benefit payment

 You can reschedule the visit if you need to.

-They’ll also ask to see documents about money, savings and rent, eg:
+They’ll also ask to see documents about money, savings and rent, for example:

 - bank, building society or Post Office accounts